b30wulffz/moviefy/README.md

 `Note: This website will only run on full screen mode on desktop as it is **not resposive** as of now.`

+You can visit the website by clicking [here](b30wulffz.github.io/moviefy/).

 ### Screenshots

 Here are some screenshots of the website: